SU-SWS/template_warehouse/jira_templates_md/track_siteimprove.md

 **Ticket name**: A11y|SI: Track Siteimprove Issues for <project_name>

 ## Level of SWS support:
+See Accessibility Checking process for client sites (No help, Limited help, Facilitated help, Comprehensive support) - https://stanford.atlassian.net/wiki/spaces/SWS/pages/edit-v2/124563847
-In all cases, SWS will continue to monitor Si scores.
-See Client site accessibility checking - https://stanford.atlassian.net/wiki/spaces/SWS/pages/edit-v2/124563847
+Note that in all cases, SWS will continue to monitor Si scores.

 ### Support options include:
 * No help